nickgendron/AI-Voice-Assistant/README.md

 # AI-Voice-Assistant
-AI Voice Assistant powered by OpenAI Whisper, ChatGPT, and Elevenlabs text-to-speech model
+An AI Voice Assistant powered by OpenAI Whisper, ChatGPT, and Elevenlabs text-to-speech model

+Currently under development for a larger project.